 The compressor of a refrigerator is a vital component of the appliance.
 It compresses the air while controlling the flow of the refrigerant.
-The main job of a compressor is to convert the low gas to a high-pressure one and maintain the flow of cool air inside the refrigerator.
+The main job of a compressor is to convert the low gas to a high-pressure one and maintain the flow of cool air inside the general or mini refrigerator.
 To know more about refrigerator compressors, keep on reading till the end.

 Types of Compressor